textbrowser/spot-on/README.md

 Spot-On is a software carnival.

-As of now, MacOS and Windows will be manufactured.
+As of now, MacOS and Windows bundles will be manufactured.
 Everyone else should delegate themselves in the source.
+There are far too many variations of Debian distributions.
 For YOU!

 All operating systems require Qt LTS.
 Have fun!